I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 If you’ve ever read James Joyce’s book Ulysses congratulations, you’ve got greater staying power than most.
 Somewhere in the very difficult text the word Yogibogeybox appears.
 The Oxford English Dictionary (OED) calls it a nonce word, which is a word that has only been used once.
 The OED offers the explanation that a yogibogeybox is a container for “the paraphernalia of a spiritualist.”

 Xenon is an ancient Greek word meaning foreigner or stranger.
-Science fiction writers borrowed it in about the mid-20th century and added “ology” to give a sort of scientific veneer.
+Science fiction writers borrowed it in about the mid-20th century and added “ology” to give it a sort of scientific veneer.
 Xenology means the study of the biology and culture of extraterrestrial life; as none has yet been found it remains in the realm of fiction.

 So you are trying to whistle a merry little tune and someone in front of you is sucking a lemon.
 The feeble little sound you emit is called a Wheeple.